AshleyAyanda13/JobBoardAngularFrontEnd/README.md

 Current focus:
 - Angular UI components for recruiter,admin and jobseeker workflows
-- Conditional rendering based on user role
+- Conditional rendering based on user role (Implementation of authentication service)
--  And much more to come!
+-  Route Guards
+-  Cover letter section when a jobseekers is viewing their applications
+-  Front End validation
+-  Potentially Sweet alerts

 Feedback and collaboration welcome!